msparks/baseplate/README.md

 * Updating the output is simple: just edit the markdown source files.
 Whenever you reload the Baseplate index page, AJAX fetches the markdown file and re-renders the output using showdown.js.
+* No special server is required.
+Publish documents on any website.
 * `Last-Modified` headers are parsed and included in the page footer to indicate when the content was last changed.
 * Page titles are automatically updated with the content of the first H1 header.